Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

 \subsubsection{Vector Training and Selection}

-We trained steering vectors using Bidirectional Preference Optimization (BiPO) \cite{caoBIPO2024}, which extends Direct Preference Optimization \cite{rafailovDirect2024} to learn bidirectional steering by optimising:
+We trained steering vectors using Bidirectional Preference Optimization (BiPO)~\cite{caoBIPO2024}, which extends Direct Preference Optimization~\cite{rafailovDirect2024} to learn a steering vector $v$ applied at layer $L$.
+The objective is:

-where $v$ is the learnable steering vector applied at layer $L$; $\mathcal{D}$ is the dataset of contrastive preference pairs, with $q$ denoting the question, $r_T$ the target response (relationship-seeking), and $r_O$ the opposite response (relationship-avoiding); $\pi_{L+1}$ denotes the transformer layers from $L+1$ to the output; $A_L(\cdot)$ gives the activation vectors at layer $L$ for all input tokens; $d \sim \mathcal{U}\{-1, 1\}$ is a random direction coefficient enabling bidirectional optimisation; $\beta$ controls deviation from the original model (set at 0.1); and $\sigma$ is the logistic function.
+where $\mathcal{D}$ is the dataset of contrastive preference pairs, with $q$ denoting the question, $r_T$ the target response (relationship-seeking), and $r_O$ the opposite response (relationship-avoiding); $\pi_{L+1}$ denotes the transformer layers from $L+1$ to the output; $A_L(\cdot)$ gives the activation vectors at layer $L$ for all input tokens; $d \sim \mathcal{U}\{-1, 1\}$ is a random direction coefficient enabling bidirectional optimisation; $\beta$ controls deviation from the original model (set at 0.1); and $\sigma$ is the logistic function.
 The term $\pi_{L+1}(\cdot|A_L(q))$ represents the original model's response distribution, while $\pi_{L+1}(\cdot|A_L(q) + v)$ represents the steered model's response after adding the steering vector to the activations of all input tokens at layer $L$.
 The optimisation solves for a $v$ that increases generation probability for $r_T$ while decreasing it for $r_O$ (when $d=1$), and vice versa (when $d=-1$).